ShannyaN/three-pwdgen/README.md

 Extra equipment is not needed to view this project.

 ## Usage
-This site provides an automated manner to create passwords at random, and therefore increase their security.
+This site provides an automated manner to create passwords at random, and therefore increase theirgit  security.

 ## Project status
 Completed.